Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

 \subsection{Rosenbaum's estimator based on the WRS statistic}

-To derive a point estimator for $\tau$,~\citet{Rosenbaum02} suggested inverting the testing problem \eqref{eq:Hyp-Test} by equating $t(\vec{Z}, \vec{Y} - \tau \vec{Z})$ to its expectation under the randomization distribution and solve for $\tau$.
-Thus, the estimator for $\tau$ advocated by~\citet{Rosenbaum02} is a solution of the equation
+To obtain a point estimator for $\cte$,~\citet{Rosenbaum02} suggested inverting the testing problem \eqref{eq:Hyp-Test} by equating the test statistic to its expectation under the randomization distribution and solving for the hypothesized treatment effect.
+Thus, the estimator $\widehat\tau$ advocated by~\citet{Rosenbaum02} is a solution of the equation